tcltk/tcl/doc/markdown/if.md

 }
 ```

-Remember, expressions can be multi-line, but in that case it can be a good idea to use the optional \fBthen\fR keyword for clarity:
+Remember, expressions can be multi-line, but in that case it can be a good idea to use the optional **then** keyword for clarity:

 ```
 if {